This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 While the Netherlands is the country with the most cyclists per capita, the city with the most cyclists is actually Copenhagen, Denmark.
 Up to 62% of Copenhagen’s population use a bicycle for their daily commute to work or school, and they cycle an average of 894,000 miles every day.

 Copenhagen has built up an extraordinary momentum for cyclists in the city over the past 20 years.
 In the city, there are currently four bicycle-specific bridges either already built or amidst construction (including the Alfred Nobel’s Bridge), as well as 104 miles of brand-new regional cycling roads and 5.5 metre wide bike lanes on its newer routes.
 That is equivalent to more than £30 per capita in cycling infrastructures.

 However, with Copenhagen ranking at 90.4%, Amsterdam at 89.3%, and Ultrecht at 88.4% in terms of cyclist accessibility in the Copenhagenize Index of 2019, the competition to be the best cycling city is incredibly close.

-Denmark overthrows all in terms of being the most bicycle friendly country globally.
-As per the previously-mentioned Copenhagenize Index of 2019, which ranks cities based upon their streetscape, culture, and ambition for cyclists, Copenhagen itself ranks above all with a score of 90.4%.
+Denmark overthrows all in terms of being the most bicycle-friendly country globally.
+As per the previously-mentioned Copenhagenize Index of 2019, which ranks cities based on their streetscape, culture, and ambition for cyclists, Copenhagen itself ranks above all with a score of 90.4%.

 As perhaps the best cycling city, not just in its own country, but also the entire world, Copenhagen overtook Amsterdam (Netherlands) back in 2015 and has only improved the accessibility for cyclists ever since.
 Yet, as of 2019, the difference between the two cities has only been by a small margin of 0.9%.
 When the next Copenhagenize Index is released this year, there is every chance that we could see the Netherlands regain the top spot as the most bicycle friendly country.